 The recipe calls for a cup of water.
 You can easily substitute that with 1/2 cup of orange juice 1/2 cup of water if you want to increase the orange note in the sauce (cranberries and oranges play well together!)

 You can also reduce the sugar if you want.
 Start out with half as much and add more if you think it needs it.

 - 1 cup (250 mL) water

 - 4 cups (1 12-oz package) fresh or frozen cranberries

 - Optional Pecans, orange zest, raisins, currants, blueberries, cinnamon, nutmeg, allspice.

-3 Remove from heat.
-Cool completely at room temperature and then chill in refrigerator.
-Cranberry sauce will thicken as it cools.
+5 Let cool: Remove the pot from heat.
+Let cool completely at room temperature, then transfer to a bowl to chill in the refrigerator.
+Note that the cranberry sauce will continue to thicken as it cools.